ROM compatibility

 100 FOR(XXXX)FOR ]

-All this does is to use a drum, which is louder, in place of the metronome.
+All this does is to use a drum, which is louder, in place of

 This will work unless you: